timlee0119/movie-recommendation-system/README.md

 # A Movie Recommender System based on Okapi BM25
+Final project for 2019 Web Retrieval and Mining @ National Taiwan University

 ## Tech stack
 - MERN (MongoDB, Express, React, Node) for web application
 - Python for algorithm simulation and data crawling